ocaml-multicore/ocaml5-tutorial/README.md

   else z
 ```

-The skeleton file is in [src/tak_par.ml](src/tak_par.ml).
+The skeleton file shown above is in [src/tak_par.ml](src/tak_par.ml).
 Calculating the time
 complexity of `tak` function turns out to be tricky.
 Use `x < 20 && y < 20` as
-the sequential cutoff -- if the condition holds, call the sequential version of
+the sequential cutoff.
+If the condition holds, call the sequential version of
 `tak`.

 ```bash